Ms. Deborah R. McCarthy

 Associate in Applied Science for Information Management at the Community College of the United States Air Force

 About Me: I am a retired U.S. Air Force veteran, and I graduated with my teaching degree from Tusculum University in 2018.
 I am currently state-certified to teach business and English courses.
-I have two daughters: Elizabeth (27 years old) and Catherine (18 years old), who make this momma so...proud.
-Elizabeth is a registered nurse, and Catherine is a senior at Volunteer High School.
-The experience I've had during my tenure in the military, my parental experiences, as well as various teaching opportunities, have given me the tools to help students become self-directed and lifelong learners.
+I have two daughters, Elizabeth (27 years old) and Catherine (18 years old), who make this momma so...proud.
+Elizabeth graduated from Cherokee High School in 2015 and is now a registered nurse, and Catherine graduated from Volunteer High School last year and is attending Lincoln Memorial University.
+My experience during my military tenure, parental experiences, and various teaching opportunities have given me the tools to help students become self-directed and lifelong learners.
 I love being a teacher, and I hope to instill a love of learning in my students.

 English Language Arts (ELA) Syllabus